JonnyPickard/gains/README.md

 About
 -----

 This is an Instagram clone for gym goers built with NodeJS, ExpresssJS and Mongodb.
-Tested with Mocha, Chai and ZombieJS.
+Tested with NightwatchJS, Selenium Webdriver, Mocha and Chai.
+CI with Travis, Hound and Heroku.

 Feature Checklist
 --------------